maximilian-sprengholz/a-long-view/README.md

 # a-long-view

-_Version 0.1.0_
+_Version 1.1.0_

+Open materials for the paper "From "guestworkers" to EU migrants: A gendered view on the labor market integration of different arrival cohorts in Germany" by
-Open materials for the paper "Immigration and Labor Market Integration in Germany: A Long View" by [Maximilian Sprengholz](mailto:maximilian.sprengholz@hu-berlin.de), [Claudia Diehl](mailto:claudia.diehl@uni-konstanz.de), [Johannes Giesecke](johannes.giesecke@hu-berlin.de) and [Michaela Kreyenfeld](Kreyenfeld@hertie-school.org).
+[Maximilian Sprengholz](mailto:maximilian.sprengholz@hu-berlin.de), [Claudia Diehl](mailto:claudia.diehl@uni-konstanz.de), [Johannes Giesecke](johannes.giesecke@hu-berlin.de) and [Michaela Kreyenfeld](Kreyenfeld@hertie-school.org).